 - Once symptoms arise, their progress is variable and unpredictable with about one third of patients improving, one third remaining stable and one third deteriorating.

-Risk factors associated with LUTS include:
+Risk factors associated with lower urinary tract symptoms include:

 - Increased serum dihydrotestosterone levels.

 - Fat and red meat intake.

 - Inflammation, which increases the risk.